 Many of these benefits may apply to online group therapy.
 A 2015 study comparing group and individual therapy for adolescents experiencing depression conclude both may offer promising long-term benefits.

 Online group therapy may also be a suitable additional treatment alongside individual online therapy.
-A small 2018 study found that out of 22 participants, 82% felt positively about combining the two approaches.
+A small 2018 study found that out of 22 participants,

 Online group therapy also provides its own unique advantages: